intel/scikit-learn-intelex/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/scikit-learn-intelex)](https://pypi.org/project/scikit-learn-intelex/)
 [![Conda Version](https://img.shields.io/conda/vn/conda-forge/scikit-learn-intelex)](https://anaconda.org/conda-forge/scikit-learn-intelex)

-Intel(R) Extension for Scikit-learn speeds up scikit-learn by providing drop-in patching.
+Intel(R) Extension for Scikit-learn - a seamless way to speedup your Scikit-learn application.
 The acceleration is achieved through the use of the Intel(R) oneAPI Data Analytics Library ([oneDAL](https://github.com/oneapi-src/oneDAL)).
 Patching scikit-learn makes it a well-suited machine learning framework for dealing with real-life problems.

 ⚠️Intel(R) Extension for Scikit-learn contains scikit-learn patching functionality that was originally available in [**daal4py**](https://github.com/intel/scikit-learn-intelex/tree/master/daal4py) package.
 All future updates for the patches will be available only in Intel(R) Extension for Scikit-learn.
 We recommend you to use scikit-learn-intelex package instead of daal4py.
 You can learn more about daal4py in [daal4py documentation](https://intelpython.github.io/daal4py).